sherbeenyy/CMI/Readme.md

 - `train.csv` / `test.csv` → sensor readings per time step.
 - `*_demographics.csv` → participant info (age, sex, handedness, height, etc.).

-  **Note:** About half of the test sequences contain only IMU data — thermopile and ToF are missing due to hardware failure or whatever.
+  **Note:** About half of the test sequences contain only IMU data. thermopile and ToF are missing due to hardware failure or whatever.

 ---